WUTIF BOARD of DIRECTORS

 (current and former)

-Mike Volker (2003 – present) has been working with technology startups since 1981 when he sold his first company, one of the University of Waterloo’s first spin-off ventures, Volker-Craig Ltd. In addition to being an active angel investor, he founded BC/ASI’s Product Development Fund (a seed fund), served on the Board of Seed Management’s very successful Seed Fund and in 1999 established Vancouver’s Angel Technology Network that has raised millions of dollars for various B.C. ventures.
-He is Director of Simon Fraser University’s Innovation Office.
+Mike Volker (2003 – present) has been working with technology startups since 1981 when he sold his first company, one of the University of Waterloo’s first spin-off ventures, Volker-Craig Ltd. In addition to being an active angel investor, he founded BC/ASI’s Product Development Fund (a seed fund), served on the Board of Seed Management’s very successful Seed Fund and in 1999 established Vancouver’s Angel Technology Network, VANTEC, that has raised millions of dollars for various B.C. ventures.
+He is also chairman of TIMIA CAPITAL CORP.

 Tim Collings (2003 – present) is an active angel investor and inventor.
 While at Simon Fraser University, he invented the V-Chip, a view-control technology that has been legislated as a mandatory component in all TV sets sold in the USA.
 Recently, he was an assistant professor in TechBC’s School of Information Technology.
 Mr. Collings holds an engineering degree from the University of Waterloo.